In this paper, we consider from a Christian point of view, the issue of the Near Death Experience (NDE).

 And the Lord took to hell fire, on our way to hell, we pass through a tunnel and when we get out of the tunnel we suddenly arrived at a pure dark place, the place look like a country, but it was full of great darkness and with a great horror and terrifying sound of crying. […] Those who dress to please the flesh, a woman that put on trouser, earring, chain, weavon, attachment, make-up, and all other worldly dress, they were in the department of prostitute in hell fire (Isaiah 3:16-24) all of them were tormented […]

 The Christian type NDE that we saw often promote specific religious practices as mean of salvation.
-They encourage among others, some legalistic attitudes, which stand against a more balanced behavior, sensitive to the guidance of the Holy Spirit. (cf. 1Co 2:14-15)
+They encourage among others, some legalistic attitudes, which stand against a more balanced behavior, sensitive to the guidance of the Holy Spirit. (cf. 1Corinthians 2:14-15)

 On the other hand, the NDE that we went through mentioned an assessment of deeds.
 Although sometimes we can understand this as a warning, the very circumstances of these NDE often lead to think that they describe a universal death process.
 This ambiguity is detrimental to a clear understanding of the afterlife process.
 In some cases, this process is more directly opposed to the traditional biblical interpretation of a future and unique divine judgment.
 Such stories have thus the potential to influence the approach that one can have of biblical eschatology and should be considered cautiously for this reason.

-In this article, we considered several different NDE types, starting with those which rather promote New Age ideas to come to those which rather state Christian concepts.
+In this article, we considered several different NDE types, starting with those that rather promote New Age ideas to come to those that rather state Christian concepts.
 We reviewed a diversity of afterlife processes; diversity which itself is highly questionable, as one would rather expect a single process.

 Regarding the Christian type NDE, they support diverse false doctrines, sometimes as purification of sins through various religious practices.
 They frequently encourage a legalistic attitude.
 We can recognize here some forms of perfectionism, which tends, like the « New-Age » NDE, to confer divine attributes to men.